laurencepeter/laurencepeter/README.md

 - Created Process Maps for Procuring Hardware/Software (Selected/Nominated for standarization of re-engineering process maps)
 - Scope specifications for Hyper-Converged Infrasture (HCI) for 2024-2025 financial year for Couva/Tabaquite/Talparo Regional Corporation
 - Consulted Networking Infrastrcuture for Public Health Office
--
+- Crimped over all RJ-45 ends (poorly done job by contractors)
+- Fixed all keystone jacks (incorrectly punched down by previous contractors)

 ## Em Co Technologies
 IT Tech
 Dispatched to service Qualitech and Dentacare

-Actve Directory (AD) control
+- Actve Directory (AD) control
-Server and general system troubleshooting
+- Server and general system troubleshooting
-Maintenance of Closed-Circuit Television (CCTV) Network Video Recover(NVR) Run drops
+- Maintenance of Closed-Circuit Television (CCTV) Network Video Recover(NVR)
+- Run drops
-Labelled Switches and Access Points accordingly.
+- Labelled Switches and Access Points accordingly.
-Ensured that every device on Network was documented with IP Addresses and location to reduce in person site visits.
+- Ensured that every device on Network was documented with IP Addresses and location to reduce in person site visits.
-Current State Network Map
+- Current State Network Map

 ## IT Lab Assistant
-Set up labs, prepare and teach classes.
+- Set up labs, prepare and teach classes.
-Taught students IT Fundaments at a Secondary level when they had free periods.
+- Taught students IT Fundaments at a Secondary level when they had free periods.
-Covid-19 - took up administrative duties in addition to general troubleshooting printers, tv's
+- Covid-19 - took up administrative duties in addition to general troubleshooting printers, TV's
+- Troubleshoot Internet connectivity
+- Consulted where to add Access Points (APs)

 <!--
 **laurencepeter/laurencepeter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.